 6. Her Damit Festival

 Festivals like Melt and Fusion are known all over Europe but most of you probably never heard of the event Her Damit.
 This may be connected to the fact that Her Damit is a much smaller festival than the first ones in this list: Last year only 2500 people visited this dance-festival and therefore the atmosphere was very nice, cosy and friendly.
 The last couple of years Her Damit Festival was organised on the island Rügen but since last year it takes place only 50km north of Berlin.

 The campsite will open on Friday and the music will stop on Sunday-Evening.
 The fact that Her Damit is smaller than most German festivals in this list is also part of its charm.
 Massive festivals like Melt or Hurricane are impressive but can also be annoying: There might be traffic jams when you drive there and if you party with a large group you will lose each other all the time.

 Want to win 2×2 tickets for Her Damit?

-We are allowed to give-away 2×2 weekend-tickets for Her Damit.
+We are allowed to give-away 2×2 weekend-tickets for Her Damit Festival.
 All you have to do is tag a friend under this facebook-post.
 The winners will be communicated a few weeks before the festival.

 Why visit Her Damit 2018?
 Big does not always mean better: Her Damit is a cosy and friendly festival on a great location in the middle of the nature.